Nerogar/OneTrainer/docs/CaptioningAndMasking.md

 Check the "Enable Mask Editing" checkbox at the top.
 Now you can draw a mask onto the image.
 Left click adds to the masked region, right click removes parts from the mask.
 With the mouse wheel you can increase or decrease the brush size.
+Use Ctrl+M to only show the mask.
 To save the mask, click into the caption input field, then press enter.

 ### Automatic captioning